Bernese Mountain Dog Grooming Guide

 Bernese Mountain Dogs have heavy shedding and require daily brushing brushing.
 Heavy shedders like the Bernese Mountain Dog benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the Bernese Mountain Dog for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.

 Brushing & Coat Care